 - Baking - If you have the oven on to cook a family meal then why not also add a tray of halved/chopped apples .
 Bake until tender and mash or offer as chunks.

 - Sautee - Chop into wedges or chunks and sautee in a little coconut oil (or butter) until soft.

-- Microwave – Place the peeled and chopped apple in a microwavable dish.
-Add a couple tbsp of water, cover leaving an air vent and cook until tender (checking and stirring every 20 seconds).
+- Microwave - Place the peeled and chopped apple in a microwavable dish.
+Add a couple tablespoon of water, cover leaving an air vent and cook until tender (checking and stirring every 20 seconds).

 Flavour Pairings - What Goes Well With Apples

 - SPICES & HERBS: allspice, bay leaf, cardamom, chives, cinnamon, coriander, cumin, curry powder, ginger, nutmeg, parsley, rosemary, star anise, tarragon, thyme, vanilla

 - FRUITS: apricots, blackberries, cherries, cranberries, dates, lemon, lychee, orange, pears, plums, raisins

 - VEGETABLES: cabbage, celery, onion, pumpkin, sweet potato